Deforming convex projective manifolds: Convex Smoothing

 \section{Convex Smoothing}

+We are concerned with various kinds of convexity.
+A function $f:(a,b)\to\RR$ is {\em convex} if and {\em strictly{\edit-}convex} if the above inequality is always {\em strict}.
+It is {\em Hessian-convex} if $f$ is smooth and $f''>0$ everywhere.
+A convex function is {\em strictly{\edit-}convex} at $p\in(a,b)$ if the graph of $y=f(x)$ intersects the tangent line at $x=p$ at the single point $(p,f(p))$.

-A function $f:(a,b)\to\RR$ is {\em Hessian-convex} if it is smooth and $f''>0$ everywhere.
-A smooth function on an affine manifold is {\em Hessian-convex} if its restriction to each line segment is.
-For affine manifolds, we show how to approximate a convex function {\em which is strictly convex somewhere} by a smooth, Hessian-convex one.
+Each of these definitions extends to a function $f:M\to\RR$ on an affine manifold $M$ by requiring its restriction to each line segment in $M$ to have the corresponding property.
+In the case of Hessian convex we also require $f$ is smooth.
+It follows that if a convex function $f:M\to\RR$ is strictly{\edit-}convex at the point $p\in M$, then there is hyperplane $H$ and a neighborhood $U\subset M$ of $p$ such the graph of $f|U$ intersects $H$ only at $p$.
+For affine manifolds, we show how to approximate a convex function {\em which is strictly{\edit-}convex somewhere} by a smooth, Hessian-convex one.

-The main application is that given a projective manifold which has a convex boundary that is strictly convex at some point, we can shrink the manifold slightly to produce a submanifold with Hessian-convex boundary: locally the graph of a Hessian-convex function.
-One might imagine using sandpaper to smooth the boundary and produce a submanifold with smooth strictly convex boundary.
+The main application is that given a projective manifold which has a convex boundary that is strictly{\edit-}convex at some point, we can shrink the manifold slightly to produce a submanifold with Hessian-convex boundary: locally the graph of a Hessian-convex function.
+One might imagine using sandpaper to smooth the boundary and produce a submanifold with smooth strictly{\edit-}convex boundary.

 The idea is to improve a convex function which is already Hessian-convex on some open subset, by changing it in a small convex set $C$, and leaving it unchanged outside $C$.
-This is done so that it is Hessian-convex inside a slightly smaller convex set $C^-\subset C$, and also Hessian-convex at any point, where it was previously Hessian-convex.
+This is done so that it is Hessian-convex inside a slightly smaller convex set $C^-\subset C$, and also Hessian-convex at any point where it was previously Hessian-convex.
 In this way the problem is reduced to a local one in Euclidean space.

-Greene and Wu \cite[Theorem 2]{Gw2}, see also \cite{GW1}, showed that on a Riemannian manifold, any function $f$ with the property that locally there is a function $g$ with positive definite Hessian such that $f-g$ is convex along geodesics ({\em\bf they} call $f$ {\em strictly convex}) can be uniformly approximated by smooth, Hessian-convex functions.
+Greene and Wu \cite[Theorem 2]{Gw2}, and also \cite{GW1}, showed that on a Riemannian manifold, any function $f$ with the property that locally there is a function $g$ with positive definite Hessian such that $f-g$ is convex along geodesics ({\em\bf they} call $f$ {\em strictly{\edit-}convex}) can be uniformly approximated by smooth, Hessian-convex functions.
 Smith \cite{Smith} gives an example, for each $k\ge 0$, of a $C^k$ convex function on a non-compact Euclidean surface which is not approximated by a $C^{k+1}$ convex function.

 A function $f$ is {\em convex down} if $-f$ is convex.
 This means secant lines lie {\em below} the graph: $tf(a)+(1-t)f(b)\le f(ta+(1-t)b) $ for all $a,b$ and $0\le t\le 1$.
 Equivalently the set of points {\em below} the graph of $f$ is convex.